Confidence means loving your body and being comfortable in your own skin.

 Coming to terms and accepting your body not only for what it looks like but also for the amazing things it can do.

-The next, I would say is to dress your body in a way that makes you feel great.
+Dress your body in a way that makes you feel great

 When you stay in your pajamas all day or throw on the first thing you find in your closet, you just feel “meh”.
 No thought put into the outfit, and it doesn’t make you feel great.